NectarSun/nectarsun-update-package/README.md

 ![ESP pinout][esp-pinout]

+>VERY IMPORTANT!
+The TX pin on the USB-to-Serial connects to the RX pin on ESP, and the RX pin on the USB-to-Serial connects to the TX pin.
+Otherwise the ESP won't program.

 >Please note that the `GPIO-0` pin on J17 port connects to the `GND` pin on the J11 port (or it can be any other `GND` pin on the board).

 3. When you've connected the USB-to-Serial converter to the ESP, turn on the Nectarsun.